Mintbase/Grants-Program/applications/bubblemint-application.md

 3. Sharded blockchains are the **future for settlement layers**.
 Shardeez are their mascot.
 4. We love our story and rarity trait formation.
 The 13 Clans are in groups of Eco-Defenders, Ecocidal Maniacs, and Degens.
 Each item has a Genesis Block, a Shardness Level, and a Clan.
 Each Clan has a King and Queen.

 [See this blog post](https://aktarytech.com/anatomy-of-an-nft-launch-part-1/) from AktaryTech about how we formulated Shardeez.
+Find us on Twitter: [@ShardeezNFT](https://Twitter.com/ShardeezNFT).

 > ![](./img/rarity-charts.png) The careful attention we paid to trait rarity.